Les Houches lectures on non-perturbative Seiberg-Witten geometry: Abstract

 \section{Abstract}

 In these lectures we detail the interplay between the low-energy dynamics of quantum field theories with four supercharges and the exact WKB analysis.
-This exposition may be the first comprehensive account of this connection, containing various novel arguments and illustrative examples.
+This exposition may be the first comprehensive account of this connection and includes new arguments and results.